Date functions

 Example

-Adds 7 days to the date in the provided field
+Adds 7 days to the given Date

 Use dark colors for code blocksCopy